This article will give you a step by step guide on how to soundproof your existing home office. Low-Cost DIY Soundproofing

 Plan Before you Begin Soundproofing a Home Office

-Sometimes the biggest downfall of any projects, be it major or minor, is the lack of planning that went on before the job started.
+Sometimes the biggest downfall of any project, be it major or minor, is the lack of planning that went on before the job started.

 Before you do anything, write down on a piece of paper exactly what noises are the ones you want to eliminate and where they are coming from.